certik/hermes2d/doc/src/tutorial.rst

 The obvious disadvantage of this approach to adaptivity is its higher computational cost, especially in 3D.
-We are aware of this fact and would not mind at all replacing it with some cheaper technique (that also is PDE-independent, works for elements of high orders, and can be successfully used to guide $hp$-adaptivity).
+We are aware of this fact and would not mind at all replacing it with some cheaper technique (that also is PDE-independent, works for elements of high orders, and can be successfully used to guide *hp*-adaptivity).

 Adaptivity Example -- Electrostatic Micromotor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let us demostrate the use of automatic $hp$-adaptivity in Hermes2D on a linear elliptic problem
+Let us demostrate the use of automatic *hp*-adaptivity in Hermes2D on a linear elliptic problem
 ({\tt tutorial/09-adapt}) concerned with the calculation of
 the electrostatic potential in the vicinity of the electrodes of an electrostatic
 micromotor.
 This is a MEMS device free of any coils, and thus resistive to